mithril-security/blindai/client/README.md

 - **host_server.pem :** TLS certificate for the connection to the untrusted (app) part of the server.

-**Simulation mode** enables to pypass the process of requesting and checking the attestation and will ignore the TLS certificate.
+**Simulation mode** enables to bypass the process of requesting and checking the attestation and will ignore the TLS certificate.

 Usage examples can be found in [tutorial](./tutorial) folder.